-A relatively large number of people in Florence telecommute to their jobs.
-Overall, about 9.04% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 7.55% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The per capita income in Florence in 2018 was $12,761, which is low income relative to Arizona and the nation.
-This equates to an annual income of $51,044 for a family of four.
+The per capita income in Florence in 2018 was $12,863, which is low income relative to Arizona and the nation.
+This equates to an annual income of $51,452 for a family of four.
 However, Florence contains both very wealthy and poor people as well.

 Florence is an extremely ethnically-diverse town.
 The people who call Florence home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Florence residents report their race to be White, followed by Black or African-American.
 Florence also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 38.77% of the town’s residents.
-Important ancestries of people in Florence include German, Irish, English, Norwegian, and French.
+People of Hispanic or Latino origin account for 39.68% of the town’s residents.
+Important ancestries of people in Florence include German, Irish, English, Norwegian, and Italian.